 The LOV view objects are used for drop-down lists and other selections in your user interface.
-They will typically be defined as read-only and because they are reusable, you will define them once and re-use them everywhere you need a drop-down list on a specific data set.
+They are typically defined as read-only, and because they can be reused, you can define them once and re-use them everywhere you need a drop-down list on a specific data set.

 Application modules encapsulate the view object instances and business service methods necessary to perform a unit of work.
 Each application module has its own transactional context and holds its own database connection.
 This means that all of the work a user performs using view objects from one application module is part of one database transaction.

-Application modules can have different granularity, but typically, you will have one application module for each major piece of functionality.
-If your requirements are specified with use cases, there will often be one application module for each major use case.
-However, multiple use cases can also be grouped together into one application module – indeed, it is possible to build a small application using just one application modules.
+Application modules can have different granularity, but typically, you will have one application module for each major subsystem in your application.
+However, there is no limit to the amount of functionality you can put into one application module—indeed, it is possible to build a small application using just one application module.

 Application modules for Oracle Forms

-If you come from an Oracle Forms background and are developing a replacement for an Oracle Forms application, your application will often have a relatively small number of complex, major Forms, and larger number of simple data maintenance Forms.
-You will often create one Application Module per major Form, and a few application modules that each provide data for a number of simple Forms.
+If you come from an Oracle Forms background and are developing a replacement for an Oracle Forms application, your application will often have a relatively small number of complex, major forms and a larger number of simple data maintenance forms.
+You will often create one application module per major form and a few application modules, each of which provides data, for a number of simple forms.

 If you wish, you can combine multiple application modules inside one root application module.
 This is called nesting and allows several application modules to participate in the transaction of the root application module.
 This also saves database connections because only the root application module needs a connection.

-The preferred way to build the user interface in an ADF enterprise application is with JavaServer Faces (JSF).
-JSF is a component-based framework for building web-based user interfaces that overcome many of the limitations of earlier technologies like JavaServer Pages (JSP).
+The preferred way of building the user interface in an ADF enterprise application is with JavaServer Faces (JSF).
+JSF is a component-based framework for building web-based user interfaces that overcome many of the limitations of earlier technologies such as JavaServer Pages (JSP).

-In a JSF application, the user interface does not contain any code, but is instead built from configurable components from a component library.
-For your application, you will want to use the sophisticated ADF 11g JavaServer Faces (JSF) component library, known as the ADF Faces Rich Client.
+In a JSF application, the user interface does not contain any code but is built from the configurable components of a component library instead.
+For your application, you'll want to use the sophisticated ADF 12c JSF component library known as the ADF Faces Rich Client.

 It had long been clear to web developers that in a web application, you cannot just let each page decide where to go next—you need the controller from the MVC architecture.
-Various frameworks and technologies have implemented controllers (both the popular Struts framework and JSF has this), but the controller in ADF Task Flows is the first controller capable of handling large enterprise applications.
+Various frameworks and technologies have implemented controllers (both the popular Struts framework and JSF have this), but the controller in ADF Task Flows was the first one capable of handling large enterprise applications.

-An ADF web application has one Unbounded Task Flow where you place all the publicly accessible pages and define the navigation between them.
-This corresponds to other controller architectures.
-But ADF also has Bounded Task Flows, which are complete, reusable mini-applications that can be called from the unbounded task flow or from another bounded task flow.
+An ADF web application has one unbounded task flow where you place all of the publicly accessible pages and define the navigation between them.
+This corresponds to other controller architectures such as Apache Struts.
+The user can enter an unbounded task flow on any page.
+However, ADF also has bounded task flows, which are complete, reusable mini applications that can be called from an unbounded task flow or from another bounded task flow.

-On your pages or page fragments, you add content using layout components, data components and control components:
+On your pages or page fragments, you can add content using layout components, data components, and control components: